carlsborg/dust/README.md

 Select a cluster to work with:

-The 'use' command comes with three flavours : region, filter, and template; allowing you to select all nodes from a region, or using a filter, or using a template spec respectively.
+The 'use' command comes with three flavours : region, filter, and cluster; allowing you to select all nodes from a region, or using a filter, or using a cluster config respectively.

 > dust$ use filter tags=name:node*

-This selects nodes with the tag name=node*, and saves down a template so that you can name nodes and address them by a friendly name (as you would in sshconfig).
+This selects nodes with the tag name=node*, and saves them to a cluster config so that you can name nodes and address them by a friendly name (as you would in sshconfig).

-Edit and then use the saved template with:
+Edit and then use the saved cluster config with:

-> dust$ use template mycluster.yaml
+> dust$ use cluster mycluster.yaml

 Now you can perform cluster operations using names like worker1, worker2, etc.